 This can be explained by the fact that lower-cost Android phones are mass-marketed in emerging economies such a Brazil and India, where transaction costs are higher, and purchasing power is lower. iPhones are still somewhat exclusive due to their higher price point and tend to be bought by those with more purchasing power who are able to spend more on apps.

-2. The Google Play store has placed restrictions on apps that offer real money casinos, which affects online casinos.
+2. The Google Play store has restrictions on apps that offer real money casinos, affecting online casinos.
 There are some exceptions, such as the UK, France, and Ireland, but large markets such as the USA, India, and Brazil are excluded.
-The Apple store, on the other hand, is much more open to casino apps, and developers have optimized their sites to suit iPhones and iPads.
+On the other hand, the Apple store is much more open to casino apps, and developers have optimized their sites to suit iPhones and iPads.

 3. iOS tends to be a more secure system.
 With sensible usage, bath operating systems are as secure as each other but as Apple devices are the only ones running iOS, updates are easier to roll out and Apple is able to ensure there are no weaknesses that can be exploited.
 It can be harder to roll out updates for Android users uniformly and consistently and can leave devices vulnerable ·

 4. Apple strategy is to release a new phone almost once a year, and want to encourage users to constantly update to new devices.
 One way they have found to do this is to remove technical support for older models of phone and tablet, which can mean a lack of compatibility with certain apps, especially ones that are graphics-heavy such as online casinos.